OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/data-factory/data-factory-use-custom-activities.md

         // in this example, same storage is used for both input/output AzureStorageLinkedService inputLinkedService;

-        // get the input dataset
+        // get hello input dataset
         Dataset inputDataset = datasets.Single(dataset => dataset.Name == activity.Inputs.Single().Name);

-        // declare variables to hold type properties of input/output datasets AzureBlobDataset inputTypeProperties, outputTypeProperties;
+        // declare variables toohold type properties of input/output datasets AzureBlobDataset inputTypeProperties, outputTypeProperties;

-        // get type properties from the dataset object inputTypeProperties = inputDataset.Properties.TypeProperties as AzureBlobDataset;
+        // get type properties from hello dataset object inputTypeProperties = inputDataset.Properties.TypeProperties as AzureBlobDataset;

         // log linked services passed in linkedServices parameter
         // you will see two linked services of type: AzureStorage
-        // one for input dataset and the other for output dataset foreach (LinkedService ls in linkedServices)
+        // one for input dataset and hello other for output dataset foreach (LinkedService ls in linkedServices)
             logger.Write("linkedService.Name {0}", ls.Name);

-        // get the first Azure Storate linked service from linkedServices object
+        // get hello first Azure Storate linked service from linkedServices object
-        // using First method instead of Single since we are using the same
+        // using First method instead of Single since we are using hello same
         // Azure Storage linked service for input and output. inputLinkedService = linkedServices.First(
             linkedService =>